icon

 Forearm Crutches

 Forearm crutches are more often suitable for long-term crutch users.
 This is because they take more upper body strength and coordination, which can take time to build up.
 They also tend to be more comfortable than underarm crutches, with forearm cuffs that reduce strain and pressure from the wrist and a design that requires good posture to be used efficiently.
+Other design variations, including folding crutches for easy storage and different colors or cushion types, may affect your choice.

 Size